Topotecan (By mouth)

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are breastfeeding or if you have kidney disease, blood or bone marrow problems, any type of infection, or a history of lung disease or breathing problems.
+- Tell your doctor if you have kidney disease, blood or bone marrow problems, any type of infection, or a history of lung disease or breathing problems.
 Tell your doctor if you have had radiation treatment.

 - This medicine may make you bleed, bruise, or get infections more easily.
 Take precautions to prevent illness and injury.
 Wash your hands often.

 - This medicine can cause diarrhea.
 Call your doctor if the diarrhea becomes severe, does not stop, or is bloody.
 Do not take any medicine to stop diarrhea until you have talked to your doctor.
 Diarrhea can occur 2 months or more after you stop taking this medicine.

 - This medicine could cause infertility.
 Talk with your doctor before using this medicine if you plan to have children.

 - Cancer medicine can cause nausea or vomiting, sometimes even after you receive medicine to prevent these effects.
 Ask your doctor or nurse about other ways to control any nausea or vomiting that might happen.